pchanial/python-for-data-scientists/source/ndarray.rst

 Record arrays
 -------------

 Accessing fields in structured arrays by using brackets can be a bit clumsy.
 Fortunately, it is possible to access these fields in a more concise way, as attributes, by using record arrays.
-Following the previous example, it can be done in the following way (field values are not initialized):
+It can be done in the following way (field values are not initialized):

     >>> source = np.recarray(10, dtype=[('name', 'S256'),
     ...                                 ('ra', float),